How to Avoid a Cash Flow Crisis: Know Your Business

 Know your debt needs: If you borrow money, make sure you can make payments based on current operations, not on unrealistic, “wishful thinking” company sales and earnings.
 If the growth you hoped for doesn’t occur, you’ve got a problem - one that could potentially sink your company.

 Know your inventory: Money spent on inventory is cash out until those goods are sold.
-If you purchase inventory on credit, it is important to have a good sense of your inventory aging and related accounts receivable so you're comfortable that payment can be made before it's due.
+If you purchase inventory on credit, it is essential to have a clear understanding of your inventory aging and related accounts receivable, ensuring you’re comfortable with the ability to make timely payments before they are due.

-Know your cash management processes: Your receivables and payables management processes should be streamlined with use of electronic processing, automated billing and automated pay roll to ensure optimal inflow and outflows at all times.
+Know your cash management processes: Your receivables and payables management processes should be streamlined with the use of electronic processing, automated billing, and automated payroll to ensure optimal inflows and outflows at all times.

-Know your vendors, suppliers and clients: Often the first sign of trouble is a vendor that asks for accelerated payments or a client that delays payment.
+Know your vendors, suppliers, and clients: Often, the first sign of trouble is a vendor requesting accelerated payments or a client delaying payment.
 Always work on your relationships with vendors and clients so they can become effective partners during a cash crunch.
 Being able to negotiate new terms with suppliers or ask clients to pay more quickly can help your business survive a crisis.

-Know your expenses: Although it may be an obvious solution, cutting back on the wrong expenses can worsen the problem.
+Know your expenses: Although it may seem like an obvious solution, cutting back on the wrong expenses can actually worsen the problem.

-Through effective, ongoing cash flow management, a business should be able to clearly understand its current needs while forecasting future trends, and plan accordingly.
-However, forecasts can’t always account for events that can abruptly alter the business’ trajectory, such as a sharp economic downturn, a disruptive technology, or a sudden market shift.
+Through effective, ongoing cash flow management, a business can clearly understand its current needs while forecasting future trends and plan accordingly.
+However, forecasts can’t always account for events that can abruptly alter the business’s trajectory, such as a sharp economic downturn, a disruptive technology, or a sudden market shift.
 The best way to avoid an unforeseen cash flow crisis is to thoroughly know your business, and all aspects that can impact its cash flow at any time.